 The goal of Living Online Lab, the nonprofit organization that has created this course, is to explain this digital world for students, teachers, and parents across the world through exploring and raising awareness about the key topics and issues that we need to know about in order to thrive as digital citizens.

-The Living Online curriculum is divided into four major units: About the Internet; The Digital World and Us; Digital and Media Literacy; The Dark Side of the Web.
+The Living Online curriculum is divided into five major units: About the Internet; The Digital World and Us; Digital and Media Literacy; The Dark Side of the Web; The Web We Want.

-Each unit contains a number of modules (lessons) that will be accompanied by professional lesson plans (for 6-8 Grade, 9-12 Grade, and college) and supporting, curated resources.
+Each unit contains a number of modules (lessons) that are accompanied by professional lesson plans (for 6-8 Grade, 9-12 Grade, and college) and supporting, curated resources.
 These will be constantly updated to reflect the fast changing nature of the Digital World, and keep the resources fresh for students.

-I hope you will enjoy teaching “Living Online” as much as I do, and sincerely welcome your feedback and input on our Forum.
+I hope you will enjoy teaching “Living Online” as much as I do, and sincerely welcome your feedback and input.

 Help to make this curriculum a reality is also much welcomed.
-We are currently sourcing funds for the development of lesson plans to accompany each unit, and it is our goal to make these lesson plans available online before the next school year.
+We are currently sourcing funds for the further development of lesson plans to accompany each unit, and it is our goal to make these lesson plans available online before the next school year.